pascalabcnet/ai/README.md

 This makes the system:

-* easier to distribute;
+* easy to distribute as part of PascalABC.NET;
-* easier to install;
+* easy to install and use without additional setup;
-* easier to study;
+* easy to study and explain;
-* suitable for inclusion into the PascalABC.NET ecosystem;
+* suitable for educational and practical scenarios;
-* transparent for educational use.
+* transparent for teaching machine learning, data analysis, and numerical algorithms.

 ### Explicit architecture